amymgardiner/movieJuice/README.md

 Together we came up with the concept, style, and functionality of this application.

+To create work together as a group, we utilized GitHub, VS Code, Slack, and Zoom.

+Our application uses HTML, CSS, Tailwind CSS, JavaScript, and IMDb's API.

 ## User Story

 As a person interested in a movie, I want to easily look up key information about that movie including multiple ratings, so that I can decide whether or not this movie looks like a good pick for me to watch.